Whalley Stranach

 Whalley Seath Stranach (22 August 1886, Durban-17 January 1966, Durban) was a South African Rugby player who toured Argentina with the Combined British team in 1910.
 Stranach was a dentist who qualified at Guy's Hospital in 1912.
-He played for Guy's, Kings and St Thomas' Rugby Football Club.
+He played for Guy's, King's and St Thomas' RFC.
 He also played for Barbarians and Kent.

+Following the 1910 tour, Stranach returned to England later that year.

+Military service

+During the First World War, Stranach served as an officer with the University of London Officers' Training Corps and later with the London Regiment (Territorial Force).
+He was commissioned as a second lieutenant in October 1914, promoted to lieutenant in 1917, and served as a temporary captain from March 1918 until February 1919, retaining the rank of captain on relinquishing his commission.